Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Create job alert

-Ravelin is a fraud detection company that uses advanced machine learning and network analysis to solve big problems and make online transactions safer.
+We are Ravelin, a fraud detection company using advanced machine learning and network analysis technology to solve big problems.
+Our goal is to make online transactions safer and help our clients feel confident serving their customers.

-The Detection team keeps fraud rates low and clients happy by continuously training and deploying machine learning models.
-They work closely with the Data Engineering Team and the Intelligence & Investigations Team.
+You will be joining the Detection team, responsible for keeping fraud rates low and clients happy by continuously training and deploying machine learning models.
+Our models detect various fraud types in real time under strict SLAs, targeting <300 ms per prediction.
+The team works closely with Data Engineering and Intelligence & Investigations teams.

 Responsibilities

-• Build our model evaluation and training infrastructure
+• Build out model evaluation and training infrastructure

 • Develop and deploy new models to detect fraud while maintaining SLAs